vslutov/face-detection/README.md

 - `scores.py` -- scores, which are using in main task.
 - `graph.py` -- graph plotting and image showing functions.
-- `prepare_data.ipynb` -- prepare data to train and test, you may run this script and repeat learning-test procedure to make sure that model haven't overfitting.
+- `prepare_data.ipynb` -- prepare data to train and test, you may run this script and repeat learning-test procedure to make sure that model haven't over-fitting.

 ## Dataset